TechnoWolfTV/Adventurelands/mods/stamina/README.txt

  - Added 60 second drunk effect when foods have {alcohol=1} group (eat 4 or more)
  - Moved exhaustion and hud_id to player table instead of player attributes
  - Added 4 lucky block effects
+ - Ability to drink milk from mobs or soy milk from farming to counteract poison/drunk